-I am an author, an independent author of five books.
-I am also a traditionally published author.
-I’ve gone through the submission/rejection process about a zillion times and have over 150 published stories in some very fine Literary Magazines and eZines.
-I am an Editor for a small Literary Journal, and I am also a book reviewer, having worked at The Podpeople for over three years: my contributions included self-published book reviews and articles on the craft of writing.
+I am an author, an independent author of six novellas and a traditionally published short fiction author.
+I’ve gone through the submission/rejection process about a zillion times and have over 200 published stories in some very fine Literary Magazines and eZines.
+I was an Editor for a small Literary Journal for six years, and I am also a book reviewer, having worked at The Podpeople for over three years: my contributions included self-published book reviews and articles on the craft of writing.
 The PodPeople is the longest running Indie Book Review Blog out there.
 I’m also a beta reader and an ARC reviewer.

 So I know how hard it is to write, edit, and publish books.
 I know how hard it is to edit and publish other people’s writing, and I know how hard it is to review other people’s writing.